Flutterwave/Node-v3/documentation/ebills.md

 ## Place ebills order

-This describes how to create a new Ebills order
+This section describes how to create a new Ebills order.

 ```javascript